camerondugan/camerondugan.com/_posts/2022-01-25-end-of-thinking.md

 Everything simply is.

 Everything to be done has already been recorded, there's nothing left to do.
-Every theorem proven, along with every paradox has been paradoxically proven to be solveable.
+Every theorem proven, along with every paradox has been paradoxically proven to be solvable.

 An example solved paradox: there's a pre-transition paradox that goes something like this:

-This sentance is false.
+This sentence is false.

 We've determined that the sentence is categorically both true and false.
 Halting the logic and averaging the outcomes solves all paradoxes.

-It seems that our facination with such trivial problems seemed to be a lack of willingness to accept the duality of truth.
+It seems that our fascination with such trivial problems seemed to be a lack of willingness to accept the duality of truth.
 That everything is either true and false entirely dependent on a given context.

-The only thing we know is nothing, and that truely is something.
+The only thing we know is nothing, and that truly is something.